justin2004/weblog/fused_edges/README.md

 Please consider not using fused edges and instead use an ontology that encourages the thoughtful use of points (nodes) of articulation.
 I don't see how [the semantic web can turn down any stereo's volume when you get a phone call](https://www-sop.inria.fr/acacia/cours/essi2006/Scientific%20American_%20Feature%20Article_%20The%20Semantic%20Web_%20May%202001.pdf) without thoughtful points of articulation.

+## Final Appeal

+If you believe you must use an edge like `:venueName` then please put something like this in your Tbox:
+`owl:propertyChainAxiom  ( :occursIn  :name ) .`

 ## Appendix